Monticello Dam: Statistics

-Although the dam and its 26 mi long reservoir are located entirely in eastern Napa County, the dam lies less than 500 ft west of the boundary with Yolo County.
+Although the dam and its 26 mi long reservoir are located entirely in eastern Napa County, the dam lies less than 500 ft west of the boundary with Yolo and Solano Counties.
 In addition, parts of the lake's watershed extend into Lake County.

 Monticello is a concrete medium thick arch dam 304 ft high from the foundations, 1023 ft long and 239 ft above the riverbed.
 The dam is 100 ft thick at the base, tapering to 12 ft at the crest.
 The total volume of construction materials is 326000 yd3.

 The capacity of the reservoir is 1602000 acre.ft, with a full surface area of 20700 acre.
 The maximum operating elevation is 440 ft; any higher water levels will flow over the dam's spillway.
 About 375000 acre feet of runoff flow into the reservoir each year from its 566 mi2 watershed.

 The Monticello Dam Powerplant was completed in 1983 and has three generators, totaling a capacity of 11.5 megawatts (MW).
 The powerplant is operated and maintained by the Solano Irrigation District.
 The electrical power is sent mostly to the North Bay area of the San Francisco Bay Area.

 As of 1992, about 71445 acre, or nearly 75 percent, of the projected area was irrigable, and 593878 acre were actually irrigated in Solano County.

 Water is diverted 6 mi downstream of Monticello at the Putah Diversion Dam, and distributed to farms through the 33 mi Putah South Canal.
 The canal ends at Terminal Reservoir, which supplies water to the cities of Vallejo and Benicia.
 A 1999 contract provides for the delivery of 207350 acre feet of water each year for irrigation.
 About 32000 acre feet of municipal water are also supplied by the project.

 It was estimated that the dam and reservoir have prevented about $5,015,000 in flooding-related damages between 1957 and 1995.